richard-chan-0/game-suggestion-api/README.md

 - The database uses TinyDB and stores data in `db.json` by default.
 - For development/testing, the database is mocked using pytest fixtures.
 - Logging is enabled for debugging.
+- Teardown of CloudFormation for cleanup `a ws cloudformation delete-stack --stack-name game-suggestion-api --region us-east-1`

 ---